betaglot/plantabeta/docs/reference/Move/MoveTeori/MoveElements/CacheMove/Overview.md

 <h2>PageTags</h2>

-- "Move.CacheMoto.BagsPlacement"
+- "Move.CacheMove.BagsPlacement"
-- "Move.CacheMoto.BoxPlacement"
+- "Move.CacheMove.BoxPlacement"
-- "Move.CacheMoto.BundlePlacement"
+- "Move.CacheMove.BundlePlacement"
-- "Move.CacheMoto.CacheBreak.Overview"
+- "Move.CacheMove.CacheBreak.Overview"
-- "Move.CacheMoto.GarbageBox"
+- "Move.CacheMove.GarbageBox"
-- "Move.CacheMoto.Overview"
+- "Move.CacheMove.Overview"
 - Cache move so a cache move the cache is a good example of where the root really matters

 - a cache is typically about 3 m wide 2 m in the other direction and maybe a meter tall